Jaseelkt007/ML/README.md

  * Diabetic retinopathy detection

 ### Note :
-there other public repo specifically for Generative AI and Signal Processing topics
+there are other repo specifically for Generative AI and Signal Processing topics